4902 West Commerce Street

 Additionally, our Library stocks free copies of information that may include hurricane guides, pet spaying and neutering, clean water, literacy programs, voter registration, tax forms, and library programs.
 Another free service is the ability to fax to 813 and toll-free area codes.

-Patrons also include infants and toddlers enjoying the large collection of hard books in the Ellen H. Green Reading Room and participating in the monthly Story Time program.
+Patrons also include infants and toddlers enjoying the large collection of hard books in the Ellen H. Green* Reading Room and participating in the monthly Story Time program.
 Daycare centers use our Library to introduce youngsters to illustrated reading and listening.
 The Library periodically hosts educational and entertainment programs in conjunction with West Shore Elementary School and the city of Tampa Parks and Recreation Department.
+Many of these programs are funded by proceeds from the Friends of the Port Tampa City Library (FOL) bookstore sales.

 Port Tampa City Library hours: Tuesdays, Thursdays, Fridays and Saturdays 10:00 AM – 6:00 PM, Wednesdays noon – 8:00 PM, closed Sundays, Mondays and national holidays.
 Check it out! http://www.hcplc.org/hcpls/locations/ptm/ and on Facebook as Port Tampa City Library.